Restaurant that beat Biden in court faces affirmative action backlash

 In Mr. Nyman’s case, he is being punished for what the courts have ruled a constitutionally sound argument.

-“It’s unfathomable that — in the year 2021 — we are actually having to fight the government about whether it can send one American to the back of a line based on the color of their skin, and send another American to the front of the line based on the color of their skin,” said Gene Hamilton of America First Legal, an outfit of former senior Trump aides that’s now involved in a number of lawsuits against the Biden administration, including Mr. Nyman’s case.
+“It’s unfathomable that — in the year 2021 — we are actually having to fight the government about whether it can send one American to the back of a line based on the color of their skin, and send another American to the front of the line based on the color of their skin,” said Gene Hamilton of America First Legal, an outfit of former senior Trump aides that now is involved in a number of lawsuits against the Biden administration, including Mr. Nyman’s case.

-The $28.6 billion restaurant relief fund was part of the COVID package Democrats pushed through Congress and President Biden signed in March.
+The $28.6 billion restaurant relief fund was part of the COVID package Democrats pushed through Congress and Mr. Biden signed in March.

-Knowing that the money would likely run out before all needy restaurants had a chance to apply, policymakers created a special three-week window at the beginning where only businesses owned by veterans, women or racial or ethnic minorities could be considered.
+Knowing that the money likely would run out before all needy restaurants had a chance to apply, policymakers created a special three-week window at the beginning during which only businesses owned by veterans, women or racial or ethnic minorities could be considered.

-Lawmakers figured a special carveout would give them a head start, after fielding complaints that minority businesses had struggled to access other pandemic bailout money before.
+Lawmakers figured a special carveout would give them a head start, after fielding complaints that minority businesses had struggled previously to access other pandemic bailout money.

 The Small Business Administration was tasked with doling out the money.
-SBA said it got more than $72 billion worth of applications for the $28.6 billion it was allotted.
+SBA said it received more than $72 billion worth of applications for the $28.6 billion it was allotted.

 Some $27.4 billion has been paid out to more than 100,000 restaurants